Mysthemos/Mysthemos/README.md

 By doing so, I will gain wisedom, theory and usable skills and with it's culmination, power. *insert evil laugh*

-Broad categories are below and sub-levels will be added as the project projects.
+Broad categories are below and sub-levels will be added as the various projects project.

-1. Websites
+1| Websites

-2. Games
+2| Games

-3. AI *wow*
+3| AI *wow*
-  3(a).
-Bot building
+  3.1| Bot building

+4| School Projects
+  4.1| CPSC 351
+    4.1.1|